iOS 14 and Facebook ads: All you need to know

 More details on limitations and future features can be found on Facebook’s developer blog.

-Facebook warns that advertisers who heavily rely on the Facebook Audience Network will be impacted the most:
+Facebook warned that advertisers who heavily rely on the Facebook Audience Network will be impacted the most:

 "For developers and publishers using Audience Network, our ability to deliver targeted ads on iOS 14 will be limited.
 As a result, some iOS 14 users may not see any ads from Audience Network, while others may still see ads from us, but they'll be less relevant.
 Because of advertisers’ reduced ability to accurately target and measure their campaigns, app developers and publishers should expect lower CPMs on Audience Network and likely other ad networks on iOS.
 While it’s difficult to quantify the impact to publishers and developers at this point with so many unknowns, in testing we’ve seen more than a 50% drop in Audience Network publisher revenue when personalization was removed from mobile app ad install campaigns.
 In reality, the impact to Audience Network on iOS 14 may be much more, so we are working on short-and long-term strategies to support publishers through these changes."